tabbry/vulkan-guide/README.md

 - before `VkCmdDraw` can be called on an image from the swapchain, it has to be transitioned into a writeable image.
 - For screen output yet another transition is necessary.
 - For Vulkan 1.3 using dynamic rendering, those transitions have to be made manually.

+### Mainloop Code

+- The guide asks to extend `FrameData` with semaphores and a fence.
+- The guide gives a summary of the inserted semaphores and the fence.
+- short summary of `vkinit::fence_create_info` and `vkinit::semaphore_create_info`
+- code and explanation of `VulkanEngine::init_sync_structures`

+#### Draw loop

+- `vkWaitForFences` with a timeout of `0` (nano-seconds) can be used to check if a fence still is used.
+- The guide links to a Khronos resource about use cases of memory barriers as the presented approach is very generic, but also inefficient.
+- `VK_IMAGE_LAYOUT_GENERAL` is not very efficient but generic.
+Also good when writing from a compute shader.
+- The guide links to more resources about image layouts.
+- later the draw command clears the color which slowly oscilates through time.
+- later the guide gives introduction about the `submit_info` structs and commands.
+- then the semaphores and the fence are prepared in the submit info for the command buffer.
+- then the swapchain is used to present the result to the screen.
+- finally destroying the fence and the semaphores is made part of the clenaup
+- the guide asks to start the app and confirm that the window is changing color as expecetd and that no validation errors accur.
+Worked as expected!

 # Open Questions